-

-• Harrrison Carroll
+Harrrison Carroll

 Notaries Public:

 A notary is a person appointed by his or her state.
 The primary responsibility is to be an impartial witness to the signing of documents.
-They do this by validating the client’s identity and confirm that the client is not signing under undue influence or duress.
+They do this by validating the client’s identity and confirming that the client is not signing under undue influence or duress.
 In addition, they may take an oath or deposition.

 Because of this responsibility, a notary has to meet certain qualifications provided by the state in which they reside or do business.
 They cannot give legal advice or act in their own self-interest.
-Most notaries perform their acts in-person.
+Most notaries perform their acts in person.
 But technology continues to advance.
-As such more notary certifications will be done remotely.
+As such, more notary certifications will be done remotely.

 Signing Agents: